 Airport Greeting upon arrival to the Galapagos Islands

-> After you disembark your flight, you will proceed to immigration control and entrance to the Galapagos National Park.
+After you disembark your flight, you will proceed to immigration control and entrance to the Galapagos National Park.
 After immigration control, your personal hand bags and carry-ons will be inspected for fresh plant and animal foods.
-Finally, you will go to baggage claim to retreive your baggage.
+Finally, you will go to baggage claim to retrieve your baggage.
 Once you clear these proceedings and exit baggage claim, your cruise naturalist guide will be waiting.
 He will identify himself to you by holding a sign with your yacht’s name.
 Your guide along with other Quasar Expeditions’ staff will take care of your baggage and will safely take it onboard to your cabin.
 Your guide will inform and coordinate the boarding process to your yacht.

-> Special Excursions on the Galapagos after your cruise
+Special Excursions on the Galapagos after your cruise

 Special excursions may be organized after your cruise.
 These include hikes to volcanoes on Isabella, diving around dives sites close to inhabited islands, kayaking, horseback riding and snorkeling.
 Please inquire with us about special excursions after your cruise.